 The impact of security classification on software engineering

 The purpose of the safety classification is hence to index the software lifecycle management by the risk for the patient if any software failure or anomaly occurred.
-Consequently, this classification has an impact on both traceability and document management efforts, enabling you to prove risk management via the medical device development.
+Consequently, this classification has an impact on both traceability and document management efforts, enabling you to prove risk management via medical device development.

 Applying the requirements of the IEC 62304 standard to software lifecycle

 The IEC 62304 standard does not clearly make verification activities and specific tests processes mandatory.
-However, they are key to meet its software lifecycle requirements and have to be integrated as part of a Software Quality Assurance Plan, specifying at least:
+However, they are key to meeting its software lifecycle requirements and have to be integrated as part of a Software Quality Assurance Plan, specifying at least: